Japanese Shrine Elopement

 The elopement ceremony was held in early November at Hikawa Shrine, Numabukuro.
 Despite it being a local shrine, it is picturesque and romantic, especially for these two, once they had donned their kimonos, complete with fans and umbrellas!
 Furthermore, since in autumn, the weather was cool, not hot, and sunny – perfect for an outdoor event!

 A Japanese Shrine elopement ceremony lasts just 20 minutes.
-Although the vows are in Japanese, we had coached them a little, and they were up for the challenge.
-The staff at the shrine were awesome, and presented them with a miniature ornamental shrine for them to take home, and remind them of their once in a life-time experience.
+Although the vows are in Japanese, we coached them a little, and they were up for the challenge.
+The staff at the shrine were awesome!
+They presented them with a miniature ornamental shrine for them to take home.
+This will surely remind them of their once in a life-time experience.